AFP33/TSE/README.md

 ## 📌 Introduction
 This library developed for fetch all data from [tsetmc.com](http://www.tsetmc.com/) as Tehran Securities Exchange Technology Management Co.
 It's free and open-source and developed in visual studio C# library. we using [HtmlAgilityPack](https://html-agility-pack.net/) and [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) as library helper.
 As you probably know, for using this library you need to connect to internet, for accessing tsetmc site.

+**The most important advantage of this library is not to store information and leave it to you.** Because of this you will get the highest data speed.
+The data serialization operation is developed in the simplest way to achieve fast response.
+Other parts are also planned for development which will be done in the future.
+Your suggestions can help us improve the project.

 ## 📝 Documentation
 The full documentation access in [wiki](https://github.com/AFP33/TSE/wiki). hope it's useful.